srid99/elementary-setup/INSTRUCTIONS.md

 The below configurations has to be done manaually after running the `install.sh` script.

 Note: This is a self-instruction manual.
 Make sure these changes suits your taste.
-You might not need all of them.
+You may not require all of them.

 ### Public key not available